jennraeross/dnd-homebrew/neptune.md

 ### [1st Level Features]

+_1st-level Neptune feature_

 ### Channel Divinity: _[Name]_

+_2nd-level Neptune feature_

-At 2nd level, you gain this additional Channel Divinity option.
+You gain this additional Channel Divinity option.

 ### [6th Level Features]

+_6th-level Neptune feature_

 ### Divine Strike

+_8th-level Neptune feature_

-At 8th level you gain the ability to infuse your weapon strikes with divine energy.
+You gain the ability to infuse your weapon strikes with divine energy.
 Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 [Type] damage to the target.
 When you reach 14th level, the extra damage increases to 2d8.

 [OR]

 ### Potent Spellcasting

+_8th-level Neptune feature_

-Starting at 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.
+You add your Wisdom modifier to the damage you deal with any cleric cantrip.

 ### [17th Level Features]

+_17th-level Neptune feature_